Kushan Empire: Heraios

+Kujula Kadphises

-The Chinese Book of Later Han chronicles then gives an account of the formation of the Kushan empire based on a report made by the Chinese general Ban Yong to the Chinese Emperor c.
+In the 1st century BC, the Guishuang (Ch: 貴霜) gained prominence over the other Yuezhi tribes, and welded them into a tight confederation under commander Kujula Kadphises.
+The Chinese Book of Later Han chronicles gives an account of the formation of the Kushan empire based on a report made by the Chinese general Ban Yong to the Chinese Emperor c.
 AD 125:

 More than a hundred years later [than the conquest of Bactria by the Yuezhi], the prince [xihou] of Guishuang (Badakhshan) established himself as king, and his dynasty was called that of the Guishuang (Kushan) King.
 He invaded Anxi (Indo-Parthia), and took the Gaofu (Kabul) region.
 He also defeated the whole of the kingdoms of Puda (Paktiya) and Jibin (Kapisha and Gandhara).
 Qiujiuque (Kujula Kadphises) was more than eighty years old when he died.
 His son, Yangaozhen [probably Vema Tahk (tu) or, possibly, his brother Sadaṣkaṇa ], became king in his place.
 He defeated Tianzhu [North-western India] and installed Generals to supervise and lead it.
 The Yuezhi then became extremely rich.
 All the kingdoms call [their king] the Guishuang [Kushan] king, but the Han call them by their original name, Da Yuezhi.